Please like us on Facebook!

 The Child Care Resource and Referral network is committed to providing high quality, equitable child care services within our communities.
 Quality child care can make a difference in a child’s ability to succeed in school and in life.
 Click here to view the most recent Public Policy Agenda details supported by the New York State Child Care Resource and Referral Programs which include information on such policies as subsidy reform, social emotional health and physical health and well-being of children in child care.

-Child Care Aware® of America states: "Nearly 11 million children under age 5 are in some type of child care setting in America every week.
+Child Care Aware® of America states: "Nearly 12.8 million children under age 6 are in some type of child care setting in America every week.
 Unfortunately, in many communities, child care is hard to find, harder to afford, and of questionable quality.
 Child Care Aware® of America has conducted several national parent polls to find out what parents look for in selecting child care and what they expect.
 Quality is the top concern for parents, followed by cost.
-What Child Care Aware® of America found is that parents’ expectations about child care far exceed the reality of federal and state policies."
-Click here to view Child Care Aware® of America's public policy agenda and use the tool kit which provides information on how to take action and effect change in child care policies.
+What Child Care Aware® of America found is that parents’ expectations about child care far exceed the reality of federal and state policies.
+Click here to view Child Care Aware® of America's public policy agenda.

 The Early Care and Learning Council advocates to ensure that quality, affordable child care is available for all children living in New York.
 The report provides important data and explains ways that you can assist in advocating for quality, affordable child care for all children in New York State.
 Click here for policy documents published by the Early Care And Learning Council.